 The school uniform is a red, black or royal blue sweatshirt or cardigan embroidered with the school logo, worn over a plain white polo shirt and plain grey or black trousers, shorts or skirt.
 Shoes must be practical and should be plain and black, and socks or tights should be school colours.
 Trainers must only be worn for PE.
-The school sweatshirts are available in your choice of red, royal blue or black and can purchased Term Time Wear, St Johns Road, Huddersfield, be from website http://www.termtimewear.com/ Term Time Wear also sells other items with the school logo such as reversible fleece/waterproof jackets, polo shirts and book bags.

 In the warmer weather children may choose to wear school-style summer dresses in either blue or red instead of a skirt and polo shirt.
-You can also purchase our uniform on the fairtrade website http://koolskools.co.uk/productcategory/meltham-cofe-primary-school/